What Is CMMC Compliance? 5 Key Steps To Help With CMMC Certification

 What Steps Can I Take To Be Ready For CMMC Certification?

 You now have a good idea what CMMC is, why certification is important and what each level of the CMMC ladder covers.
 Where do you go from here?
-How can you make sure your journey to CMMC readiness certification is as smooth as possible without any disruptions to your business?
+How can you make sure your CMMC readiness journey is as smooth as possible without any disruptions to your business?

-I’ll cover 5 key steps you can take to make sure your business meets the required cybersecurity standards, protects sensitive information, and positions itself as a leader to secure future government contracts.
+Here are five steps you can take to make sure you meet the required cybersecurity standards to protect sensitive information and position your business as a leader to secure future government contracts.

 Earlier we covered that the CMMC levels are based on what type of sensitive information you handle.
 It’s critical to determine which level your organization falls under.
 Assess whether you use FCI, CUI or both.